ecmerkle/cog_adapt/README.md

 ## Code for *Identifying good forecasters via adaptive cognitive tests*
 This repo contains the code and analyses used in the paper.
 The data are contained in a [separate repo for the main project.](https://github.com/forecastingresearch/fpt) To obtain the data and run the paper scripts, follow the instructions below.

-1. Clone this repo and the data repo inside the same folder.
-For example,
+1. Clone this repo and the data repo inside the same top-level folder.
+On many systems, you could open the terminal, go to the folder that should contain the repos, then issue the following commands:

 ```
 git clone git@github.com:forecastingresearch/fpt.git
 git clone git@github.com:ecmerkle/cog_adapt.git
 ```

+This step will vary depending on how git is set up on your computer.

 2. In the resulting cog_adapt folder, open R and run `source("compile.R")`